Mike Slinn

 export PATH="/home/mslinn/.rbenv/shims:${PATH}"

-export RBENV_SHELL=jekyll
+export RBENV_SHELL=bash

 command rbenv rehash 2>/dev/null